Quartermainiacz/quest-submissions/README.md

     }
     Hopefully this is correct took qute a while to get my head around the different syntax.
 Again I used another users code to start and then put my own spin on it.
 I think I work better with the whole thing in front of me then I can see the context instead of building it up bit by bit.

+C4D2

+    What does .link() do?

+    Link allows us to take what is in our storage and make it publicly available(to look at only).
+It can be used with references, and restrictions can be added        to functions.
+You must link it to where it is stored.

+    In your own words (no code), explain how we can use resource interfaces to only expose certain things to the /public/ path.

+    We can use resource interfaces to expose only certain things (using functions) to the public by using capabilities.
+They work behind the scenes and only on a public account,     not an AuthAccount.
+You can use a 'getAcccount' method to access the public account using capabilities.

+    Deploy a contract that contains a resource that implements a resource interface.
+Then, do the following:

+    pub contract AirPatrol {

+    pub var totalSupply: UInt64

+    pub resource interface IPilot {
+        pub let id: UInt64
+        pub let name: String
+        pub var nickname: String
+        pub fun changeNickname(nickname: String)
+    }

+    pub resource Pilot: IPilot {
+        pub let id: UInt64
+        pub let name: String
+        pub var nickname: String

+        init(name: String) {
+            self.name = name

+            self.nickname = ""

+            // Increment the global AirPatrol IDs
+            AirPatrol.totalSupply = AirPatrol.totalSupply + 1

+            // Set unique AirPatrol ID to the newly incremented totalSupply self.id = AirPatrol.totalSupply
+        }

+        pub fun changeNickname(nickname: String) {
+            self.nickname = nickname
+        }
+    }

+    pub fun updateNicknameWithoutInterface() {
+        let pilot: @Pilot <- create Pilot(name: "Mitchell") pilot.changeNickname(nickname: "Maverick")
+        log(pilot.nickname) // "New"

+        destroy pilot
+    }

+    // Restricted
+    pub fun updateNicknameInterface() {
+      let pilot: @Pilot{IPilot} <- create Pilot(name: "Mitchell")
+        pilot.changeNickname(nickname: "Maverick")
+        log(pilot.nickname) // "New"

+        destroy pilot
+    }

+    pub fun createPilot(name: String): @Pilot {
+    return <- create Pilot(name: name)
+    }

+    init() {
+        self.totalSupply = 0
+    }
+    }

+        In a transaction, save the resource to storage and link it to the public with the restrictive interface. import AirPatrol from 0x01

+    transaction(name: String) {

+    prepare(signer: AuthAccount) {

+    // Save the resource to account storage signer.save(<- AirPatrol.createPilot(name: name), to: /storage/AirPatrolStorage)

+    // Link the resource from the account storage signer.link<&AirPatrol.Pilot{AirPatrol.IPilot}>(/public/AirPatrolStorage, target: /storage/AirPatrolStorage)
+                  ?? panic("A `@AirPatrol.Pilot` resource does not exist")

+     }

+     execute {

+     }
+    }
+        Run a script that tries to access a non-exposed field in the resource interface, and see the error pop up.

+    import AirPatrol from 0x01

+    pub fun main(address: Address): String {

+    let publicCapability: Capability<&AirPatrol.Pilot{AirPatrol.IPilot}> =
+    getAccount(address).getCapability<&AirPatrol.Pilot{AirPatrol.IPilot}>(/public/AirPatrolStorage)

+    let pilot: &AirPatrol.Pilot{AirPatrol.IPilot} = publicCapability.borrow() ?? panic("The capability doesn't exist or you did not specify the right type when     you got the capability.")

+    return pilot.name // ERROR: member of restricted type is not accessible: name }

+        Run the script and access something you CAN read from.
+Return it from the script.

+     import AirPatrol from 0x01

+    pub fun main(address: Address): UInt64 {

+    let publicCapability: Capability<&AirPatrol.Pilot{AirPatrol.IPilot}> =
+    getAccount(address).getCapability<&AirPatrol.Pilot{AirPatrol.IPilot}>(/public/AirPatrolStorage)

+    let pilot: &AirPatrol.Pilot{AirPatrol.IPilot} = publicCapability.borrow() ?? panic("The capability doesn't exist or you did not specify the right type when     you got the capability.")

+    return pilot.id
+    }